Skip to main content

 6. Use capital gain reserve

 It may be possible to spread the proceeds of a capital property sale over five years.
 Because Canada has a progressive tax system, we are taxed more for every additional dollar we make.
-Say you sell a capital property, like an investment condo, to your children for a profit of $250,000.
-Your marginal tax rate would be a full 43.41% in Ontario.
-But if you manage to spread that gain out over five years, for $50,000 per year, your marginal tax rate tops out at 20.05%, allowing you to keep more money in your pocket.
+Say you sell a capital property, like an investment condo, to your children for a profit.
+Instead of paying the full tax in year one, you could coordinate with your kids to spread that gain out over five years so your marginal tax rate drops to a lower bracket, allowing you to keep more money in your pocket.
 In order for this to work, the buyer has to actually spread out their payments to you over that time so kiss that lump sum goodbye.
 (This can also get a little risky: the buyer could default on their promise as the years go by.)
 However, if you’re transferring certain kinds of property, like a family farm, to your children or grandchildren, it may be possible to spread out the gain over 10 years.

 Frequently asked questions